 Sec.
 4. Appointments.

-a) Appointments of all committee members whose terms begin at the end of Annual Conference shall be made by the vide-president (president-elect) for a period not to exceed two years.
+a) Appointments of all committee members whose terms begin at the end of Annual Conference shall be made by the vice-president (president-elect) for a period not to exceed two years.
 Members may be appointed for a second but not a third consecutive term.

 b) Appointments of all committee members whose terms begin at the end of the Midwinter Meeting shall be made by the president for a period not to exceed two years.
 Members may be appointed for a second but not a third consecutive term.